aappddeevv/scalajs-reaction/docs/src/main/tut/docs/index.md

 ## Implicits

-Most facade libraries and scala.js use implicit conversion to automatically convert scala world objects to javascript objects.
+Most facade libraries and scala.js use implicit conversion to automatically convert scala objects to javascript objects.
 Since this is a facade library that is designed to be integrated into other javascript/reason react applications, you will most likely need to use javascript objects on your imported objects as well as your exported components.

 The `ttg.react.implicits._` imports a variety of syntax and automatic converters.
 Since implicit conversion can make your code base more complicated when automatic conversions go awry, the syntax enhancements and conversions are offered ala cart.
 However, you should use them when first starting out.

-* syntax enhancements: Syntax enhancements require calling functions in an easy-to-use API to perform conversions.
-For example, you can use `YourComponent.make(..args...).toEl` instead of calling `elements.createElement(YourComponent.make(arg1, arg2, childrenarg))`.
-* conversions: If you want to skip even calling `.toEl` import the implicits as shown above and whenever a ReactNode is needed (for example as a child), the Component will be automatically converted to a ReactNode via `createElement`.

 The syntax could be:
 ```scala